hashim222/coding-library-drf-api/README.md

     ```
     DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
     ```
-  - Use these commands to save everything on Github
+  - Use these commands to save everything on the Github
     ```
     git add .
     git commit -m "created my project and setup with cloudinary"